- Find a Trail

 The Northern Pacific Railway Company laid its tracks from Tacoma to the coalfields around Wilkeson in 1877.
 In 1970, the railroad merged into Burlington Northern, which ceased using the lines in 1982.
 Two years later, residents began working to create the Foothills Trail.

 Puyallup to South Prairie

 The most popular trail is the Puyallup-South Prairie piece.
-It boasts four trailheads along the route at East Puyallup, McMillin, Orting, and South Prairie, in addition to other parking.
+It boasts four trailheads along the 15-mile route at East Puyallup, McMillin, Orting, and South Prairie, in addition to other parking.

 Here, you'll pass through farmland that once produced 60 million daffodil bulbs annually.
 All that remains of that era is the annual Daffodil Festival, as well as that bloom's depictions on signs and even a sculpture along the route.
 About halfway, the town of Orting offers a bike shop, cafés, bakeries, and more.

 Later, the trail crosses the Carbon River that runs milky white from a melting glacier on Mount Rainier.
 The active volcano's white summit is visible most of the way.
 It's responsible for making this perhaps the only rail-trail posted with lahar warning signs, which direct trail users to head for the hills to escape volcanic mudflow in the event of seismic activity.

 A picnic shelter set up by a local roadside coffee stand welcomes trail users to the endpoint in South Prairie.
 Pierce County acquired a piece of right-of-way here in 2013 that can be used to extend the trail through to Cascade Junction (an old railroad landmark), thus joining the main trail to branches in Buckley and Wilkeson.